-More than \$5M in funds have been raised to support Harlam's redevelopment, focusing at this stage on the increase of scholarship reserves (through the Mitch Perlmeter Scholarship Fund, the Abe and Andi Morris Scholarship Fund, the Weidhorn Family Scholarship Program, and the James & Linda Wimmer Scholarship Fund) and improvements to the 400-acre facility.
-Since 2011, we have addressed major infrastructure needs in Hillside residential area (with 10 fully renovated cabins), added various program elements to adventure including Goobie's Course, athletics, outdoors, and waterfront areas (including significant improvements to Lake Joshua, including a beach), the Fendrick Commons space in the center of the property, engaging communal spaces, such as Slip's Pit, and much more.
+More than \$5M in funds have been raised to support Harlam's redevelopment, focusing at this stage on the increase of scholarship reserves and improvements to the 400-acre facility.
+Since 2011, we have addressed major infrastructure needs in the Hillside residential area (with 10 fully renovated cabins), added various program elements to adventure including Goobie's Course, athletics, outdoors, and waterfront areas (including significant improvements to Lake Joshua, including a beach), the Fendrick Commons space in the center of the property, engaging communal spaces, such as Slip's Pit, and much more.
 We have made renovations to both pools, as well as enhancements to both Chapel in the Woods and Chapel on the Hill.
 Our current capital projects we look forward to completing are the ongoing renovation of the Woodside cabins, our garden, and more!

-To learn more about Harlam giving and the below funds and programs, visit Harlam.org/Give.
+To learn more about supporting Harlam through charitable giving, visit Harlam.org/Give.